Superintendents - Please have your updates turned into the Fair Office by April 1st. Thank you!

 4. All vehicles must have a 2 1/2 lb. dry chemical within the reach of driver.

-5. Seatbelts are required when hooked to the sled.
+5. Seatbelts are required went hook to the sled.

 Drive Line